Guerrillero Heroico: Alberto Korda

 As a lifelong communist and supporter of the Cuban Revolution until his death, Alberto Korda claimed no payment for his picture.
 A modified version of the portrait through the decades was also reproduced on a range of different media, though Korda never asked for royalties.
 Korda reasoned that Che's image represented his revolutionary ideals, and thus the more his picture spread the greater the chance Che's ideals would spread as well.
 Korda's refusal to seek royalties for the vast circulation of his photograph "helped it become the ultimate symbol of Marxist revolution and anti-imperialist struggle."

 However, Korda did not want commercialization of the image in relation to products he believed Guevara would not support, especially alcohol.
 This belief was displayed for the first time in 2000, when in response to Smirnoff using Che's picture in a vodka commercial, Korda claimed his moral rights (a form of copyright law) and sued advertising agency Lowe Lintas and Rex Features, the company that supplied the photograph.
 Lintas and Rex claimed that the image was in the public domain.
-The final result was an out of court settlement for US$50,000 to Korda, which he donated to the Cuban healthcare system, stating "if Che was still alive, he would have done the same."
+The final result was an out-of-court settlement for US$50,000, which Korda donated to the Cuban healthcare system, saying, "If Che was still alive, he would have done the same."

 After the settlement, Korda reiterated that he was not against its propagation altogether, telling reporters: